adenexvfx/UEditingTools/README.md

-# CS:GO tools for Unreal Engine 4.27 and 5.0
+# UEditingTools for Unreal Engine 4.27 and 5.0

 This widget can:
-- Import players, weapons and viewmodels with proper skeletons (currently supports CSGO, TF2 and CS 1.6)
+- Import players, weapons and viewmodels with proper skeletons (currently supports CSGO, CSS, TF2 and CS 1.6)
 - Import cameras (multiple supports too) with correct offset by 1 frame and adjust them
 - Place all models to the level and sequencer
 - Set bounds with user's value